Home Buying Education

 • Not government-backed

-• PMI required if under 20% down
+• PMI (Private Mortgage Insurance) is usually required if the down payment is under 20%

 FHA Loans